 Location: Trotwood, adjacent to Sycamore State Park

 The story: Five Rivers MetroParks is converting this area to grassland, forest and wetlands.
 It includes 360 acres that are a mitigation bank, previously farmland and once slated for a landfill.
-The remaining 180 acres are a former golf course.
-The land is still a developing different habitats but already includes wetlands and prairie, and thousands of tree seedlings have been planted.
+The remaining 180 acres are the former Larch Tree golf course, which Five Rivers MetroParks acquired in 2015.
+The land is still developing different habitats but already includes wetlands and prairie, and thousands of tree seedlings have been planted.
 The mitigation bank also serves as a regional economic development tool: If an existing wetland is damaged, qualified developers can purchase federally required credits from the Great Miami Mitigation Bank.
 The funds are used to restore wetlands at the mitigation bank and support other projects in MetroParks.
 Because wetland banks are on larger tracts of land, they are more effective at replacing the wetlands that are lost.
 The Great Miami Mitigation Bank is the first mitigation bank in Ohio owned, designed and managed by a conservation agency.

 Why it’s important: Acting as the kidneys of our ecosystem, wetlands improve water quality and help with flood abatement while providing plant and wildlife habitat.
 This conservation area, with its vicinity to Sycamore State Park, represents one of the largest tracts of open land in Montgomery County, creating critical habitat for such native wildlife as rare bird species.
+Combined with the adjacent Larch Tree golf course, the area makes up more than 500 acres of contiguous wildlife habitat just west of Dayton.
 Since the mitigation bank was established in 2008, volunteers have spotted more than 89 species of birds at the wetland, including Ohio endangered species, such as American bittern and sandhill cranes, and state species of concern, such as sora rails, bobolinks, grasshopper sparrows and sedge wrens.
 This site also provides a unique opportunity to study wetlands and greenhouse gases in a partnership with Kansas State University.

 Huffman Prairie State Natural Landmark